maisiesadler53/Distributed_gol/README.md

   *controller* print the current turn that is being processed.
 If `p` is pressed again resume the processing and have the controller print `"Continuing"`.
 It is *not* necessary for `q` and `s` to work while the execution is paused.

+You should also be able to test your implementation using `go test -v -run=TestGol/-1$` *on the controller* and all tests should pass.

 ### Step 3